luccajbastos/terraform-cicd-codepipeline-module/README.md

 ## Usage Example

-[Aqui](examples) you will find an example of how to use the module.
+[Here](examples) you will find an example of how to use the module.

 ## Buildspecs de exemplo